coralproject/pillar/README.md

 # Pillar

-[Pillar](https://github.com/coralproject/pillar) is a REST based web service written in Golang.
+[Pillar](https://github.com/coralproject/pillar) is a REST based web service written in Go.
 It provides the following services:

   * Imports external data into Coral data model
   * Allows CRUD operation on Coral data model